Rosario Ibarra: Personal life

 Ibarra was born in Saltillo, Coahuila, to an agricultural engineer father and a violinist mother.
 She studied in Monterrey, Nuevo León, and then met Jesús Piedra Rosales, who would become her husband.
 She became involved with the community, especially when her son, Jesús Piedra Ibarra, an activist who disappeared on 18 April 1975, in Monterrey, Mexico after the murder of the policeman Guillermo Valdez Villarreal.
 Jesús was accused of being a member of the communist organization Liga Comunista 23 de Septiembre.
 When her cries for resolution were unheard she formed the Comité Eureka de Desaparecidos ("The Eureka Committee of the Disappeared") with about 100 other women in 1977.
 As a result of her efforts, including several hunger strikes, 148 out of 557 political prisoners on her lists were liberated during the López Portillo administration (1976–1982).

 In December 2005, Carlos Solana Macías was apprehended for the abduction of Rosario's son.

 Political career

-In 1982, she became the first woman to run for the presidency of Mexico, postulated by the Trotskyist Workers Revolutionary Party (PRT).
-She would run for president in a second occasion, again with the PRT, in the 1988 Mexican general election.
+In 1982, Ibarra became the first woman to run for the presidency of Mexico, on the ticket of the Trotskyist Workers Revolutionary Party (PRT).
+She ran for president a second time, again with the PRT, in the 1988 Mexican general election.